-As year-end rapidly approaches, it is time to plan for your annual filing.
-PwC's technology industry publication, Stay informed: 2013 technology SEC comment letter trends, provides a comprehensive analysis of recent SEC staff comments to assist you with the understanding of the key trends that are relevant to companies in the technology sector.
+As year-end rapidly approaches, it is time once again to plan for your annual filing.
+PwC's technology industry publication, Stay informed, 2014 SEC comment letter trends, provides a comprehensive analysis of recent SEC staff comments to assist you in understanding some of the key trends that are relevant to companies in the technology sector.

 Click the headings below to explore further analysis on technology SEC comment letter trends.

 Internal control over financial reporting has emerged as the newest area of SEC focus.
 The SEC staff’s comments have challenged registrants’ conclusions regarding the existence or severity of internal control deficiencies, why a revision to the financial statements did not result in a material weakness, and how registrants have evaluated the implications of control deficiencies on all COSO components.
 The SEC has also stepped up its enforcement activity related to internal control over financial reporting with some of the more well-publicized cases relating to the ineffectiveness of controls in the areas of revenue recognition, expense recognition, inventory valuation, loan loss reserves, and even audit committee oversight.